fasteddy516/CircuitPython_JoystickXL/docs/start.rst

 joystick events** it will not capture events generated from the test console because your serial terminal will be in-focus while you are typing in it.
-For cases like these, the test console provides a single digital input - by default on pin ``D2`` - which will repeat the last typed command when activated.
-You can either hook up an actual button, or just short ``D2`` to ground to trigger commands as needed.
+For cases like these, the test console provides a single digital input - by default on pin ``D2`` (``GP2`` on RP2040-based devices) - which will repeat the last typed command when activated.
+You can either hook up an actual button, or just short the pin to ground to trigger commands as needed.
 In the game example above, you would enter the desired command in the test console and press enter, then switch to the game and use the button input to trigger that command while the game is in focus.
 If needed, the button pin can also be changed when the test console is started as follows:

 .. code-block:: text